stratoxjs/.github/profile/README.md

 ## Welcome to Stratox 👋

-Stratox.js offers a comprehensive suite of frontend libraries, meticulously crafted for both standalone applications and seamless integration within the Stratox framework.
-Our tools are designed to empower developers, streamline the development process, and enhance your projects with cutting-edge technology.
+Stratox.js offers a comprehensive suite of frontend libraries, crafted for both standalone applications and integration within the Stratox framework.

 ## Documentation

-Dive into the vast ocean of knowledge with our detailed documentation.
+Dive into our detailed documentation.
 Whether you're just getting started or looking to master the advanced features of Stratox, everything you need is right at your fingertips. **[Explore the Stratox documentation here](https://stratox.wazabii.se/)**.

 ## Contribute